reis-r/Glass-type-prediction-with-Azure-ML/README.md

 ### Overview
 The data used for the training is the [UCI Glass Identification](https://archive.ics.uci.edu/ml/datasets/Glass+Identification) dataset used to predict glass type based on various factors.
 The ID column was removed, since it does not present relevant information and can lead to wrong results.

+The dataset has 214 observations.
+There are 7 types of glasses in the data description, but none of the observations have the type 4 (Non-float processed vehicle windows).
+The attributes on the data are:

+RI: refractive index
+Na: Sodium
+Mg: Magnesium
+Al: Aluminum
+Si: Silicon
+K: Potassium
+Ca: Calcium
+Ba: Barium
+Fe: Iron

 ### Task
 The task will be to predict the type of glass based on the data describing various characteristics of glass.